-Home Schooled students are not awarded a high school diploma.
+They are not awarded a high school diploma.
 A high school diploma may only be awarded to a student enrolled in a registered secondary school who has completed all program requirements set by the Board of Regents, the school or the District.